cpoisson/rent-a-bot/README.md

 Rent-a-bot, your automation resource provider.

-Exclusive access to a resource is a common problem in automation, rent-a-bot allows you to define a pool of resources and obtain an exclusive access to a given resource.
+Exclusive access to a static resource is a common problem in automation, rent-a-bot allows you to abstract your resources and lock them to prevent any concurrent access.

  ---

-## Resource
+## Yet another one?

+Jenkins users can install [Lockable Resource Plugin](https://wiki.jenkins.io/display/JENKINS/Lockable+Resources+Plugin).

+This tool works quite well, but the resource lock scope is limited to a Jenkins instance.

+Rent-A-Bot vocation is to fill the same needs in an environment where multiple automation applications exist.

+e.g.
+    - Multiple Jenkins application servers
+    - Mixed automation application, gitlab CI + Jenkins
+    - Shared resources between humans and automates.

+---

+## What is a resource?

-A resource is defined by:
+A resource is defined by a **name** and the existence of a **lock token** indicating if the resource is locked.

+Optional available fields help you customize you resources with additional information:

-- A Name
+- Resource description
-- A Description
+- Lock description
-- An end point
+- Endpoint
 - Tags
-- A state (available or locked)
-- A state description

 ---